 We often read Parashat Vayelekh on Shabbat Shuvah, the Shabbat of repentance between Rosh Hashanah and Yom Kippur.
-Fittingly, this parashah deals with sin and repentance, with becoming lost on our way and returning to our true selves.
+Fittingly, this Torah portion deals with sin and repentance, with becoming lost on our way and returning to our true selves.

 When we forget our values and our humanity, we obscure God’s holiness from the world; then God’s face, God’s true presence, is hidden from us.
 When we pervert what is just and right through the pursuit of that which is not the true center, we cause God’s presence to disappear, not as punishment, but as consequence.